Neat-Lang/neat/doc/generations.md

 - old compiler builds stage1 compiler with new source but old API
 - stage1 compiler builds stage2 compiler with new source and new API.

-Cx has several parts that make this process more manageable.
+Neat has several parts that make this process more manageable.

 ## Packages

 First, every module exists inside a package.
-So cx.base can exist both in package "compiler" and package "stage1", allowing macros to reference the specific version for the API of the compiler currently running.
+So neat.base can exist both in package "compiler" and package "stage1", allowing macros to reference the specific version for the API of the compiler currently running.